srobo-southampton/python-a-whirlwind-tour/python.md

 What to do next
 ---------------

-As mentioned above, there are loads of Python exercises out there on the Web.
+As mentioned at the start, there are loads of Python exercises out there on the Web.
 If you want to learn some more advanced concepts, there are more tutorials out there too, and <http://learnpython.org/> looks like a good choice.
 Start at the Classes and Objects section.

 Appendices
 ==========